All links below have been verified or fixed Dec 12, 2020.

 If the sytem clock (ie, Φ2) jitter and aperture jitter are negligible such that variations in interrupt latency make up basically the whole picture, the total RMS jitter for record-playback is the square root of the sum of the RMS record jitter squared and the playback jitter squared:

 6502 instructions are mostly 2-6 cycles (7 is rare) and the average is 4.
+(Caveat: See the forum topic "A taken branch delays interrupt handling by one instruction.")
 Since all instructions take at least two cycles, an interrupt could hit during those last two on any of them; but as the cycle count increases, there are fewer and fewer instructions where an interrupt could more and more cycles before the end.
 With an equal distribution of 2-, 3-, 4-, 5-, and 6-cycle instructions (which is perhaps not the safest assumption), the median time from interrupt to the end of the instruction execution is 2 cycles, and the RMS jitter is 1.8 cycles for record and 1.8 again for playback, meaning a total (if you need both) of a little over 2.5 cycles.
 At 5MHz that's 500ns.
 The S/N ratio is:

 where f is the analog input frequency, and tj is the RMS jitter time, or 500ns in this case.
 So at 4kHz input frequency, the noise resulting from jitter will be about 38dB below the amplitude of the signal, which means you're good to a maximum of about 6 bits (ratio of 80), even if you used a 16-bit converter.
 This applies no matter how high you get the sampling rate, even if over 100,000 samples per second, because jitter is separate from sampling rate.
 If you wanted to get that S/N ratio at 16kHz analog input frequency, with the sampling being interrupt-driven on a 6502, you'd need a 20MHz Φ2 (with no wait states), which is about as fast as you can reliably get with current-production, off-the-shelf 6502's.